Digital Accelerator Hub at Lakes College

 Ready to level up your digital skills?

-Our brand-new hub prioritises skills and employability, boasting a range of state-of-the-art equipment which aims to to boost your skillset.
+Our brand-new hub prioritises skills and employability, boasting a range of industry-standard equipment which aims to boost your skillset.

 Digital qualifications are an important part of a modern-day CV, so we have a wide range of courses which are suitable for a wide range of learners.
 There’s something for everyone at Lakes!